Combatting Illegal Wildlife Trafficking.

 WSC’s Position

 The World Shipping Council (WSC) and its 21 Member companies are strongly opposed to illegal wildlife trafficking.
 We support effective and workable measures to minimize the illegal wildlife trade.
-The WSC collaborates with key governmental stakeholders including the World Customs Organization (WCO), International Maritime Organization (IMO), and United Nations Office on Drugs and Crime (UNODC), and the private sector and NGOs such as United for Wildlife and WWF to mitigate the threat of illegal wildlife trafficking at national, regional, and global levels.
+We collaborate with key governmental stakeholders including the World Customs Organization (WCO), International Maritime Organization (IMO), and United Nations Office on Drugs and Crime (UNODC), and the private sector and NGOs such as United for Wildlife and WWF to mitigate the threat of illegal wildlife trafficking at national, regional, and global levels.

 -